shangsuru/blog/content/ctf/cyberheroines/index.md

 ![Frances Allen](ctf/cyberheroines/images/allen-profile.jpg)

 Frances Allen was a trailblazing computer scientist known for her remarkable achievements in the field of compiler technology and parallel computing.
-Her most significant accomplishment was her pioneering work in optimizing compilers, which are essential software tools that translate high-level programming languages into machine code.
+Her most significant accomplishment was her pioneering work in optimizing compilers.
 Allen's innovations greatly improved the efficiency and performance of computer programs, making them run faster and consume fewer resources.

 ![Frances Allen](ctf/cyberheroines/images/allen.png)